A beta Sonos skill for Alexa is available to use today. For step by step instructions, take a look here.

 What can Alexa do on Sonos?

-You can use Alexa to start playing from Amazon Music, Amazon Music Unlimited, Pandora, iHeartRadio, SiriusXM, TuneIn Radio, and we’re working to bring Spotify controls in the future too.
+You can use Alexa to start playing from Amazon Music, Amazon Music Unlimited, Pandora, iHeartRadio, SiriusXM, TuneIn Radio, and as of November 22nd, Spotify is working with Alexa on Sonos.

 Also, any Alexa device on your account can use basic controls, such as play, pause, volume, and skip, on your Sonos players.
 This works for all services and music on Sonos, started through the Sonos app.